mlcommons/training/reinforcement/README.md

 ### Quality target
 The quality target is predicting 40% of the moves.

+### Quality Progression
+Informally, we have observed that quality should improve roughly linearly with time.
+We observed roughly 0.5% improvement in quality per hour of runtime.
+An example of approximately how we've seen quality progress over time:

+    Approx. Hours to Quality (16 CPU & 1 P100)
+    2h           3%
+    12h          14%
+    24h          19%
+    36h          24%
+    60h          34%

+Note that quality does not necessarily monotically increase.

 ### Evaluation frequency
 Evaluation should be preformed for every model which is trained (regardless if it wins the "model evaluation" round).

 ### Evaluation thoroughness
 All positions should be considered in each evaluation phase.